 1. Type of Lawyer

-Medical malpractice attorneys normally fall into one of two categories:
+Medical malpractice legal representation normally fall into one of two categories:

 - Lawyers who represent individuals injured by medical malpractice (plaintiff's lawyers), and